MF Global trustee doubles estimates of shortfall

-NEW YORK The shortfall of commodity customer funds at MF Global Holdings Ltd MFGLQ.PK may be around $1.2 billion (767 million pounds), about double initial estimates from regulators, the trustee liquidating the company said on Monday.
+NEW YORK The shortfall of commodity customer funds at MF Global Holdings Ltd MFGLQ.PK may be around $1.2 billion, about double initial estimates from regulators, the trustee liquidating the company said on Monday.

 The news was a blow to customers still hoping to get more of their cash out of frozen broker accounts and raised new questions about why the authorities managed to locate only about 60 percent of the segregated customer funds three weeks after the parent firm's October 31 bankruptcy.